kimiwaro/link-guardian/README.md

 - Lets you copy a short WhatsApp‑friendly summary to warn others

 ## Why I built this
-My own family almost got tricked by a fake bank link.
-I wanted something **simple, free, and easy to use** — especially for parents and relatives who aren’t techy.
+I wanted something **simple, free, and easy to use**, especially for parents and relatives who aren’t techy.
 If it helps even one person avoid a scam, it’s worth it.

 ## Tech